EricJMarti/inventory-hunter/README.md

 ## Quick Start

+For instructions specific to Windows, please see this guide instead: [Instructions for Windows](https://github.com/EricJMarti/inventory-hunter/wiki/Instructions-for-Windows)

 These steps *should* work on any supported Docker platform, but they have been specifically tested on Raspberry Pi OS with Docker already installed.

 1. Clone this repository and pull the latest image from [Docker Hub](https://hub.docker.com/r/ericjmarti/inventory-hunter):